mdillondc/terminal-ai/README.md

 ### Command Logging
 All commands executed with `--` prefix and their output are automatically logged to conversation files (`.md` and `.json`), providing complete audit trails of your AI interactions.
 This includes status messages, progress updates, and command results for easy debugging and workflow documentation.

+### PDF Export
+Generate formatted PDF documents of your conversations with the `--pdf` command.
+PDFs are saved to the `pdf/` directory using your current conversation's log name.
+All conversation elements are preserved including:
+- System messages and instructions (formatted in light gray)
+- User messages and AI responses with proper formatting
+- Generation timestamp and metadata
+- Automatic file overwriting for updated exports

 ### URL Content Extraction
 Automatic paywall/access block bypass using multiple methods: